jinghzhu/goutils/README.md

 ## Introduction

-This is just a personal repo to writhe some Go packages.
+This is just a personal repo to write some Go helper packages.